-Having a unique profile can significantly improve your interview call-ups.
+Having a unique profile can significantly improve your interview call-ups and help you to become a house sitter.
 Many house sitters who get assistance from top resume writing sites don’t even have to send applications anymore.
 Their profile and introductory messages attract homeowners to shortlist them for interviews right away.

-Flexibility means more job applications, which in turn results in more references.
-Having great reviews from homeowners improves your chances of landing the best sitting gigs available.
+Flexibility means more job applications as you become a house sitter.
+This in turn results in more house sitter references.
+Having great reviews or references from homeowners improves your chances of landing the best sitting gigs available.

 6. Sign up for email alerts

 House sitting is an increasingly competitive arena.
 So as you become a house sitter it’s best to stay tuned to any news or alert mechanisms that tell you about great housesitting gigs.
 Signing up for email alerts can help you with that.